GuildCrafts/web-development-js/contracts/165-Core_Object_Oriented_JavaScript.md

 - Can read and write JavaScript control structures, basic functions, and data types
 - Are interested in JavaScript scopes and closures
 - Are interested in the `this` keyword in JavaScript
-- Are interested in prototype delegation
+- Are interested in prototype delegation and inheritance
 - Are interested in code reuse

 ## Description